 Authors: Natthani Meemon and Seung Chun Paek

-Keywords: catastrophic health expenditure, Thailand, Universal Coverage Scheme
+Keywords: underutilization, unmet health needs, health-seeking behavior, health insurance, Universal Coverage Scheme